Tanishqchahal/Tanishqchahal/README.md

 Student and aspiring programmer
 -------------------------------

-🧑‍🎓Hello, I'm Tanishq – a tech-driven problem solver, coding enthusiast, and innovative thinker. 🧠Currently pursuing computer science at McMaster. 🤞My ambitions lie in creating a positive impact through continuous learning and innovative endeavours.
+💫Hello, I'm Tanishq – a tech-driven problem solver, coding enthusiast, and innovative thinker.
+🧑‍🎓Currently pursuing computer science at McMaster.
+🤞My ambitions lie in creating a positive impact through continuous learning and innovative endeavours.

 * 🌍  I'm based in Ontario
 * ✉️  You can contact me at [tanishqchahalapp@gmail.com](mailto:tanishqchahalapp@gmail.com)